Report: Spokane Indians, Minor League Baseball seasons will be canceled Tuesday afternoon

 This is due to the fact that Major League Baseball is not providing the MiLB any players, and has instead instituted taxi squads to replace injured and under performing players this year.

-Minor League Baseball being canceled this season seemed like an inevitability once the Coronavirus hit, but the official decision didn't come down until Tuesday due to several weeks of failed negotiation talks at the Major League level.
+Minor League Baseball being canceled this season seemed like an inevitability once the novel coronavirus hit, but the official decision didn't come down until Tuesday due to several weeks of failed negotiation talks at the Major League level.

 The Spokane Indians, like many other minor league teams during this time, have been offering dinners for fans as part of their "Dinner-To-Go" program.
 More "Dinner-To-Go" programs are expected to be announced in the coming weeks.